Jenny Craig vs Nutrisystem in 2019

 As for nutrition, both companies have tried to keep the calories and sodium content low.
-For example, the Nutrisystem Ravioli Formaggio and the Jenny Craig Cheese Ravioli, both clock in under 300 calories.
-However, Nutrisystem's sodium levels tend to be a little higher.
+For example, the Nutrisystem Ravioli Formaggio and the Jenny Craig Chicken Fettucine, both clock in under 300 calories.
+However, Nutrisystem's sodium levels tend to be a little higher on average.

 Comparing the Support